localcompose/.github/profile/README.md

 We are actively developing `locom`, a command-line tool to orchestrate local-only Docker Compose workflows with simplicity and clarity.

 💡 Vision:
 Support developers, testers, and tinkerers who prefer local, private, and reliable environments — without unnecessary cloud complexity.
+See [strategic pyramid](../docs/strategic-pyramid.md) for visualization.

 ---

 📌 _This project is in active development.
 Contributors and feedback are welcome.
-Please watch the repo for updates!_
+Please watch [the repo](https://github.com/localcompose/locom) for updates!_